Communauté intercommunale du Nord de La Réunion

 Communauté intercommunale du Nord de La Réunion is the communauté d'agglomération, an intercommunal structure, centred on the city of Saint-Denis.
-It is located in Réunion, an overseas department and region of France.
+It is located in Réunion, an overseas department of France.
 It was created in December 2000.
 Its area is 287.8 km2.
 Its population was 207,487 in 2014, of which 150,535 in Saint-Denis proper.

 Composition

 The communauté d'agglomération consists of the following 3 communes: